navy356/ase25-assignment04-navyanewatia/requirements/selected.md

 ## Non-Functional
 As a developer, I want the platform to be easy to maintain and extend with new meal types or dietary rules so that the platform can evolve with changing requirements.
 ### Why?
 This requirement ensures SmartCater can adapt to future changes without major modifications to existing code.
 This allows the SmartCater to continously evolve to meet customer needs and trends with ease.
-We decided on this non-functional requirement as it is a core part of the development that would
+We decided on this non-functional requirement as it is comparitively easy to demonstrate u
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk1MDQwMTAyNiwtOTA1MTE3MTkwLC04NT
+eyJoaXN0b3J5IjpbMTUxNDY5MjI0MCwtOTA1MTE3MTkwLC04NT
 kzMTM3NTIsLTIwODg3NDY2MTJdfQ==
 -->